serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 };
 ```

-The functions that check whether the upload is initial use indices of signatures written into that same bucket.
-The first check is that if there is an entry in the "valid index" with the same hash and the "expired index" doesn't contain the hash, the function will continue executing the code, otherwise, it will return Forbidden 403 response.
+The function that checks whether the current upload is the first one uses the indices of signatures written into that same bucket.
+The first check is to confirm an entry in the "valid index" and that the "expired index" doesn't contain the hash.
+Then the function will continue executing the code.
+Otherwise, it will return a `403 Forbidden` response.

 ```js
 const [validSignature, expiredSignature] = await Promise.all([